Berkeley-MDes/tdf-fa23-hye-jade/README.md

 Three common learning models exist:

-Zero-shot learning; Base LLMs can respond to a broad range of requests without explicit training, often through prompts, although answer accuracy varies.
+- Zero-shot learning; Base LLMs can respond to a broad range of requests without explicit training, often through prompts, although answer accuracy varies.

-Few-shot learning: By providing a few relevant training examples, base model performance significantly improves in that specific area.
+- Few-shot learning: By providing a few relevant training examples, base model performance significantly improves in that specific area.

-Fine-tuning: This is an extension of few-shot learning in that data scientists train a base model to adjust its parameters with additional data relevant to the specific application.
+- Fine-tuning: This is an extension of few-shot learning in that data scientists train a base model to adjust its parameters with additional data relevant to the specific application.

+**This week reflection**
+When I couldn't attend class due to personal reasons, I asked for help from Yunting and Katherine and requested class recordings from the professors.
+I was truly grateful for the supportive attitude of these friends who understood my situation and helped me stay on track with the class content.

+Although I couldn't participate in the class, I carefully reviewed the recordings and studied on my own.
+I also researched information about LLM and organized it on GitHub.
+Since I had experience participating in LLM interface design and dataset refinement, I was able to get involved with enthusiasm.

 # [Week of 10/26/2023] Demo week